Abstracts

 Implications

-The above structure may not be strictly adhered to if a submission is non-scientific/research abstract.
+The above structure may not be strictly adhered to if a submission is a non-scientific/research abstract.
 In this case provide:

 -